HyperMAML: Few-Shot Adaptation of Deep Models with Hypernetworks: Experiments

 \section{Experiments}

+In this section, we first demonstrate the differences between MAML and \our{} on a toy 2D example showcased in Figure \ref{fig:2D}.
+Next, we compare \our{} to a variety of other Few-Shot learning approaches on classical Few-Shot benchmarks, as well as cross-domain Few-Shot learning.
+We next compare MAML and \our{} in terms of computational efficiency, as well as the magnitude of parameter updates.
+We conclude this section with an ablation study of two mechanisms we employ for training \our{}, namely switching and embedding enhancement, as well as its hyperparameters.

 In the typical Few-Shot learning setting, making a valuable and fair comparison between proposed models is often complicated because of the existence of the significant differences in architectures and implementations of known methods.
-In order to limit the influence of the deeper backbone (feature extractor) architectures, we follow the unified procedure proposed by \citep{chen2019closer}\footnote{We shall release the code with our experiments after the end of the review period.}.
+In order to limit the influence of the deeper backbone (feature extractor) architectures, we follow the unified procedure proposed by \citep{chen2019closer}\footnote{Our code is available at \url{https://github.com/gmum/few-shot-hypernets-public}.}.

-In all of the reported experiments, the tasks consist of 5 classes (5-way) and 1 or 5 support examples (1 or 5-shot).
+In all of the experiments reported in sections \ref{sec:classification}-\ref{sec:efficiency}, the tasks consist of 5 classes (5-way) and 1 or 5 support examples (1 or 5-shot).
 Unless indicated otherwise, all compared models use a known and widely utilized backbone consisting of four convolutional layers (each consisting of a 2D convolution, a batch-norm layer, and a ReLU non-linearity; each layer consists of 64 channels) and have been trained from scratch \citep{chen2019closer}.
 In all experiments, the query set of each task consists of 16 samples for each class (80 in total).
 We split the datasets into the standard train, validation, and test class subsets, used commonly in the literature \citep{ravi2016optimization, chen2019closer, patacchiola2020bayesian}.
 For each setting, we report the performance of \our{} averaged over three training runs.
 We provide the additional training details in the Appendix.